Frequently Asked Questions

 Most concerts begin promptly at the scheduled start time.
 We recommend arriving at least 30 minutes before the concert start time.

 Free preconcert conversations begin 75 minutes before CSO Classical concerts.
-Seating, refreshments and restrooms is available in the Rotunda before the hall opens.
+Seating, refreshments and restrooms are available in the Rotunda before the hall opens.

 If you arrive late, you can listen to and view the concert on monitors located throughout Symphony Center.
 During designated pauses in the music, there may be opportunities for late seating.
 Please note, late seating is at the discretion of house management and may not be available for all concerts and seating locations.